Free Trial

 JACS Short Interest - Frequently Asked Questions

-Jackson Acquisition Company II saw a increase in short interest in April.
-As of April 30th, there was short interest totaling 1,556 shares, an increase of 1.9% from the previous total of 1,527 shares.
+Jackson Acquisition Company II saw a decline in short interest during the month of May.
+As of May 15th, there was short interest totaling 1,302 shares, a decline of 16.3% from the previous total of 1,556 shares.
 Changes in short volume can be used to identify positive and negative investor sentiment.
 Investors that short sell a stock are betting that its price will decline in the future.
 An increase in short sale volume suggests bearish (negative) sentiment among investors.
 A decrease on short sale volume suggests bullish (positive) sentiment.

 Short selling JACS is an investing strategy that aims to generate trading profit from Jackson Acquisition Company II as its price is falling.
 To short a stock, an investor borrows shares, sells them and buys the shares back on the public market later to return it to the lender.
 Short sellers are betting that a stock will decline in price.
 If the stock does drop after selling, the short seller buys it back at a lower price and returns it to the lender.
 The difference between the sell price and the buy price is the trader's profit.